Stories and sips from altos

 Watermelon Infused Tequila: The Ultimate Summer Drink

-When summer temperatures rise, nothing beats the refreshing combination of juicy watermelon and premium tequila.
-Watermelon infused tequila offers the…
+When summer temperatures climb, few drinks feel as satisfying as the combination of ripe watermelon and premium tequila.
+Bright, juicy,…

 Tequila blanco, an emblematic drink of Mexico, is a pure and vibrant expression of the country’s culture and tradition.
 This distillate, characterized by its crystalline transparency, is obtained directly from the distillation of the juice of the blue agave, without going through an aging process.
 This gives it an authentic and fresh flavor, where the natural notes of the agave can be appreciated.
 Its versatility makes it perfect to be enjoyed on its own or in cocktails, offering a unique experience for the palate.
 In this article, we will explore the secrets that make tequila blanco a unique drink in the world.
 Tequila Blanco is its Unique Flavor One of the most distinctive characteristics of blanco tequila is its flavor.
 Because it does not undergo a barrel aging process, this tequila retains the pure, natural profile of the blue agave.
 Flavors can range from fresh and herbaceous notes to citrus and floral hints, with a subtle presence of sweetness.
 It is also possible to detect hints of pepper and spice, which add complexity to your palate.
 This variety of flavors makes tequila blanco a versatile drink, ideal to be enjoyed on its own or in cocktails, where its unique character can shine and complement other ingredients.
 In fact, it is one of the most commonly used tequilas for unique cocktails such as the Margarita or the Paloma. …